afni/afni/doc/afni_sphinx/background_install/bootcamp_stuff.rst

      those pages.
 PLEASE make sure you have verified that all is well with AFNI on your computer.

-   * **ELSE IF** you have AFNI set up on your computer, but you are not 1000% certain that it is the most up-to-date version, please do the following:
+   * **ELSE** (you have AFNI set up on your computer, but you are not 1000% certain that it is the most up-to-date version), please do the following:

      + *if you have installed pre-compiled binaries on your computer (the